MyZenKey/sp-sdk-ios/README.md

 # iOS Integration Guide

-This guide is for developers integrating ZenKey with their iOS applicaitons.
+This guide is for developers integrating ZenKey with their iOS applications.

 ## 1.0 Background